ToraenN/buildpacks/README.md

 1. At start the script asks for parameters from the user and checks if the wiki can be reached.
 2. If successful, then the script builds the list of builds to compile by visiting each category (builds that show up in multiple categories are only added once).
 3. It visits each build page in that list.
 It retrieves from each page: all template codes, the rating, the flux categories and the gametypes.
-4. Each build is then written to all relevant directories (by default, all builds are sorted by Gametype only) in the 'PvX Build Packs' folder.
+4. Each build is then written to all relevant directories in the 'PvX Build Packs' and/or the 'Zipped Build Packs' folder.

 Parameters modify this basic program flow as follows.